shore-gmbh/bootstrap/README.md

 * add custom element styles
 * distribute as *npm* private module, so that we can easily use it in multiple projects to ensure a consistent brand experience

-## Simple theme testing

-Just execute `npm run test-server` to open the theme test page and start hacking the less files.
-The test-server will watch for files changes and autom. reloads the test page.

 ## Usage

 Install via npm with